 In order to learn grammar easily without feeling frustrated, bored, or overwhelmed, you need to learn the right things in the right order.

 You must learn about adjectives before you can understand dependent adjective clauses.

 happy = adjective

 who looked happy = dependent clause

 You must learn about adjectives and adverbs before you can understand prepositions.

 long time, and I'd love to share what I've learned with you.

-Sign up below, and I'll send you everything you need to start learning grammar the easy way. :) I can't wait to see how much you'll learn!
+Sign up below, and I'll send you grammar goodies so that you can start learning grammar the easy way. :) I can't wait to see how much you'll learn!